apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

 ## Storage Plugin REST API

-Drill provides a REST API that you can use to create a storage plugin.
+Drill provides a REST API that you can use to create a storage plugin configuration.
 Use an HTTP POST and pass two properties:

 * name
-  The plugin name.
+  The storage plugin configuration name.

 * config
-  The storage plugin definition as you would enter it in the Web UI.
+  The attribute settings as you would enter it in the Web UI.

-For example, this command creates a plugin named myplugin for reading files of an unknown type located on the root of the file system:
+For example, this command creates a storage plugin named myplugin for reading files of an unknown type located on the root of the file system:

     curl -X POST -/json" -d '{"name":"myplugin", "config": {"type": "file", "enabled": false, "connection": "file:///", "workspaces": { "root": { "location": "/", "writable": false, "defaultInputFormat": null}}, "formats": null}}' http://localhost:8047/storage/myplugin.json